EMDR Therapy: Negative and Positive Cognitions and How EMDR Can Help With Grief

 Here are some signs that your grief might be complicated:

-• Loss of interest in activities you once enjoyed
+Loss of interest in activities you once enjoyed: You may no longer find pleasure in hobbies or social activities.

 If you're experiencing several of these symptoms for more than six months after a loss, it's important to seek professional help.
+You don't have to navigate this alone.

 What Causes Complicated Grief

-The sudden death of a loved one, especially if it's accidental or violent, can make it difficult to come to terms with the reality of the loss.
+Sudden or unexpected loss: The sudden death of a loved one, especially if it's accidental or violent, can be particularly destabilizing.
 Losing someone to suicide is an example.
-This lack of closure can hinder the grieving process.
+This type of loss often leaves a person with a feeling of shock and a lack of closure that can hinder the grieving process.
+There is no time to say goodbye or to prepare.

-Individuals with pre-existing mental health conditions like depression or anxiety may be more vulnerable to complicated grief.
+Mental health conditions: Individuals with pre-existing mental health conditions like depression or anxiety may be more vulnerable to complicated grief.
 These conditions can exacerbate the emotional pain and make it harder to cope with loss.

-This occurs when societal norms dictate how someone "should" grieve, and the way a person mourns doesn't fit those expectations.
+Disenfranchised grief: This occurs when societal norms dictate how someone "should" grieve, and the way a person mourns doesn't fit those expectations.
 For example, losing a pet, a friend who wasn't a close relative, or a spouse in a non-traditional relationship can lead to disenfranchised grief.
 The lack of validation from others can complicate the grieving process.

 It's important to remember that complicated grief is not a personal failing.
-It's a normal human response to certain situations and circumstances.

 If you're struggling with complicated grief, seeking professional help from a therapist can equip you with healthy coping mechanisms and help you navigate the path towards healing.